Angelinat3/Praktikum-Algoritma-dan-Struktur-Data/week5/BruteForceDivideConquer/README.md

 # JOBSHEET V BRUTE FORCE AND DIVIDE CONQUER

+## Calculating Factorial Using Brute Force and Divide and Conquer Algorithms
 ## 5.2.1.
 Experiment Steps
 1. Create a new project named BruteForceDivideConquer (or continue the previous project) and a package called week5.
 2. Create a new class, Factorial